All You Need To Know In Pool Cleaning

 - Check Chemical Level

 Bacteria and algae are unwanted guests at any pool party.
 Balanced water chemistry is essential to pool maintenance.
 Test the pH level, alkalinity and calcium hardness to make sure you have balanced pool water.
 This keeps your metal equipment and plaster surfaces in a good condition, avoiding them from corroding and etching.
 It is also an important factor to prevent eye and skin irritation for pool users.
+To help you can purchase 35% hydrogen peroxide.

 - Consider Shock